Raymond Mendoza

-Raymond Democrito Cañete Mendoza (born July 7, 1962) is a Filipino lawyer, politician and labor leader who has served as the representative of the Trade Union Congress Party for seven intermittent terms since 2009.
+Raymond Democrito Cañete Mendoza (born July 7, 1962) is a Filipino lawyer, politician, labor leader, and maritime voluntary arbitrator who has served as the representative of the Trade Union Congress Party for seven intermittent terms since 2009.
 The longest-serving member of the House of Representatives of the Philippines, he has concurrently served as a deputy speaker since 2022 and the president of the Trade Union Congress of the Philippines, the largest national trade union center in the Philippines.

 Early life and education

 Mendoza was born in Cebu City on July 7, 1962.
 His father is lawyer Democrito Mendoza, the founder of the Trade Union Congress of the Philippines and its associated labor unions.
 Mendoza studied in Vernon, British Columbia, Canada, from 1977 to 1978 as a Rotary exchange student for his secondary education.
 He graduated in 1983 at the Immaculate Heart of Mary College in Quezon City with a Bachelor of Arts in philosophy.

 Mendoza pursued legal studies at the University of San Carlos in Cebu City, where he earned his Bachelor of Laws and Juris Doctor before passing the Philippine Bar Examinations in 1999.
 He then entered the Ateneo de Manila University where he earned a master's degree in Business Administration in 2002.
 Mendoza attended certificate courses administered by the International Labour Organization, completing the Financial Analysis Program for Labor Leaders in Turin, Italy, (1995) and Occupational Safety and Health Course also in Turin, Italy, (2000).
 He also accomplished the Advanced Leadership Training Course from the Singapore Institute of Labor in 1996.
 He is a certified rescue diver and has participated in marine protection efforts at the Nalusuan Island Marine Sanctuary.